yasmin-alshurafa/introduction-to-interactive-media/Final Project/README.md

 ## Project Description:

+The project was inspired by the Dubai Mall's Fountain and how it works depending on the music played.
 The project consists of a communication between both Arduino and Processing.
 When a button is pressed from the Arduino side, the background changes, a music plays, and the LEDs blink according to the music volume.
 There are four options to choose from that are linked to four different buttons where each one includes a different song, background, and LEDs blink.
 A back back button is there too to leave to the main page.
 The project is Christmas themed with different Christmas backgrounds and songs playing.

 ## Major Problems: